THE BEAR (an animated film) op.496 (March 1998)

 Related Works

-A song for girl soprano, tenor, baritone and orchestra from 'The Bear'
+The song for girl soprano, tenor, baritone and orchestra from 'The Bear'

-'THE BEAR for narrator (or film), girl soprano, tenor, baritone and orchestra' op.510 (April 1999)
+'THE BEAR CONCERT VERSION to be narrated or performed with projected film, girl soprano, tenor and baritone soloists and orchestra' op.510 (April 1999)

 [Back to top]